Shopify/quilt/packages/react-shopify-app-route-propagator/README.md

 # `@shopify/react-shopify-app-route-propagator`

-`<EASDKRoutePropagator />` is a simple component to synchronize a Shopify embedded app's client side routing with the outer iframe host.
+`<ShopifyRoutePropagator />` is a simple component to synchronize a Shopify embedded app's client side routing with the outer iframe host.

 The component is quite small and can be used with any routing solution.